alexhart00/TeamBanjo/Documentation/ProjectPlan.md

  - Begin work on database via MongoDB (Get users set up on own computers)
  - Get Shopifiy app integrated
  - Continue to familarize ourself with shopifiy work enivorment.
+ ### DONE
+ - Some Hydrogen intergrations
+ - Some parts of Database are done

+## Week 3 - 3 beat streak
+### TO DO
+- Get Shopify Tokens and domain decided and finished
+- Put some basic html onto the Hydrogen Application
+- Team meeting on progess for both database and application
+### Done